ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-overview.rst

    work in v1, but also software-supported)
 -  No more solid state relays on v2 (was not really used)
--  Connectors easier to disconnect in case, as the surrounding plastic helps to place the fingers correctly (more on this in a separate post)
+-  Connectors easier to disconnect in case, as the surrounding plastic helps to place the fingers correctly
 -  Case prevents one-off failure operation of servo connectors
 -  The new unit is consirably larger, has the same height, but offers in general more handling convenience.